mkitti/dis-utilities/README.md

 The DIS system is based on a MongoDB database with collections to persist DOIs, ORCIDs, and project mappings.
 Python programs are used for ETL and updates.
 A Flask-based application provides user interface, visualizations, and a REST API.

 ### Python command line programs
-The Python programs in the "sync" and "utility" sections of this repository are meant to be run from the Unix command line, preferably from inside a Python virtual environment.
+The Python programs in the [sync](sync/README.md) and [utility](utility/README.md) sections of this repository are meant to be run from the Unix command line, preferably from inside a Python virtual environment.
 To see which command line parameters may be specified for programs, use --help:

     my_venv/bin/python3 update_dois.py --help